rogeryeosgit/DevoProject/Notes.md

 - Spotted some problems with 201 return status for plans.

+## 14 Aug 2020

+- Solved some ES6 issues with VSCode.
+Backticks keep changing to unicode.
+Solved by installing ESLint extension, setting default auto formatter and reloading.

+- Thinking through layout of journal entries.

+- Seems like mx-auto did most of the trick

+- Started working on QTJournalEditor and templating the form.
+Need to finish up individual journal edits as well as use template in entry creation.

 ## Running TODO LIST

 - Set authentication in place so that users can journal in private and see past journal entries